QuantumCoherence/tidydataproject/README.md

 **Notes**

-Two files will be created , one bianry and thw other in text csv format,
+Two files will be created , one binary and the other in text csv format,

-named respectivley averagedDataSet.rda and averagedDataSet.csv
+named respectivley _averagedDataSet.rda_ and _averagedDataSet.csv_

 ## Data cleaining Process